B.S. in Geography with a minor in Anthropology, Western Carolina University

 “I joined the board because of all the educational institutions I’ve attended, from kindergarten to graduate school, AMS is the most memorable, and the one with the strongest pull on my heart.
 I’m hoping to help in any way I can.”

 Lisa Swaim is a former staff member of AMS from 1986.
 She home-schooled her three children using many of the educational concepts she learned while working at AMS.
 More recently, she’s worked in healthcare as a lactation consultant, a pediatric intensive care nurse and in geriatrics.
+Currently Lisa is a Nurse Care Coordinator.
 She and her partner, Joe, enjoy hiking and their four dogs and have begun breeding Australian Labradoodles.

 Arthur Morgan School does not discriminate on the basis of race, color, religion, national origin, ethnicity, sex, sexual orientation or preference, gender identity or expression, marital status, economic status, or disability.